rkrogers/tab-db-migrate/README.md

 - [.NET 9.0 SDK](https://dotnet.microsoft.com/download/dotnet/9.0) or later
 - A Tableau Cloud or Tableau Server account with:
   - Personal Access Token (PAT)
-  - Permission to modify data source connections
+  - Permission to modify data source and workbook connections
 - Git (for cloning the repository)

 ## Installation